radishland/radish/README.md

 ## Elements

+The `elements` folder contains all three sorts of elements:
+- custom elements, with no template and a only a class export
+- unknown elements, with only an html template and no associated custom element
+- web components, with both an html template and a custom element

-1. The `elements` folder contains your web components and custom elements, with the convention that a component's folder and files are named after the component's tag name:
+The convention is that an element's folder and files are named after the element's tag name:

-- `app/components/my-element/my-element.html` contains the declarative shadow root template for the `<my-element>` element.
+- `app/elements/my-element/my-element.html` contains the declarative shadow root template for the `<my-element>` element.
-- `app/components/my-element/my-element.js` contains the `MyElement` class defining the `<my-element>` custom elements.
+- `app/elements/my-element/my-element.ts` contains the `MyElement` class defining the `<my-element>` custom element.

-The template will be inlined at build time
+Declarative shadowroot templates will be inlined at build time

-1. Custom element templates inside `app/components/` must have the `shadowrootmode="open"` attribute to allow SSR.
+1. Custom element templates inside `app/elements/` must have the `shadowrootmode="open"` attribute to allow SSR.

 <!-- ## Styles